NUNOMENDES88/NetCore3AuthorizeFilters/README.md

 # Authorization in ASP.NET Core

+Authorization in MVC is controlled through the AuthorizeAttribute attribute and its various parameters.

 ###Simple authorization
-Authorization in MVC is controlled through the AuthorizeAttribute attribute and its various parameters.
-At its simplest, applying the AuthorizeAttribute attribute to a controller or action limits access to the controller or action to any authenticated user.

-For example, the following code limits access to the AccountController to any authenticated user.
+For this example, the following code limits access to the EmployeesController to any authenticated user.

 ```csharp
     [Authorize]
     [Route("api/v1/Employees")]